MorganBergen/xrpl-docs/src/build-rippled/README.md

 file(TO_CMAKE_PATH "${CMAKE_MODULE_PATH}" CMAKE_MODULE_PATH)
 list(APPEND CMAKE_MODULE_PATH "${CMAKE_CURRENT_SOURCE_DIR}/Builds/CMake")

+#  comments from morgan
+#  set(CMAKE_BUILD_TYPE Release)
+#  this declaration eliminates the need to pass -DCMAKE_BUILD_TYPE=Release, however
+#  this is not recommended for production builds, using cmake command line argument by using a profile or toolchain file is recommended
 project(rippled)                                            #  name of the project is ripple,
                                                             #  this initializes a cmake project and sets various project related variables
 set(CMAKE_CXX_EXTENSIONS OFF)                               #  compiler settings, disable language extensions